 But seriously, if you can cover the first five of these, you’re golden.

 And if you happen to meet one that provides burlesque dancing, let me know, as that’s some tweet-worthy stuff right there.

 In my opinion, the most important trait is honesty.
 You’ve got to be able to trust that the adviser is honest.

-I saw a business tip online the other day that had been posted by a recruitment professional:
+I saw a business tip online the other day that had been posted by a recruitment professional.
+It said:

 “Never hire anyone you wouldn’t trust with the keys to your house.”